MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L01_Forms.md

 - modifying columns on the project form
 - adding the timeline control to the project form
-- replace the project outcomes sub-grid
+- replacing the project outcomes sub-grid
 - adding the columns you created in the earlier lab to the forms
 - editing the project quick view form
 - adding a filter to the contact lookup on Program